 - Applications of Human Resource Management

-There are opportunities to study in Europe through Erasmus or further afield through the University's international exchange programme.
+There are opportunities to study in Europe through international exchange programmes.

 How will I learn?